josepablocam/ai4code_repair/README.md

 This tutorial is meant to be run on Google colab.
 If you'd like to run locally, you should be on a *nix system (and this was tested on Ubuntu 20.04 via WSL.)

+The original version of this tutorial was given as part of the "AI for Code and Science" IAP (independent activities period) at MIT in Spring 2023.

 You should navigate to [https://colab.research.google.com/](https://colab.research.google.com/) and pick to load the `*.ipynb` from github by pointing to the following URL [https://github.com/josepablocam/ai4code_repair](https://github.com/josepablocam/ai4code_repair).